mathisre/Project-5-FYS4150/README.md

 The many temperatures program runs with three command line arguments: initial temperature, final temperature and temperature step size.
 The single temperature program runs with two command line arguments: inintial temperature and number of time steps.

 MD_plot.py is used to create the plots used in the project.
 The program runs by reading directory containing temp_diff_x.txt files, start x, final x and x spacing.
 It then produces the 4 graphs used in the project.
 For example it can be run as: python MD_plot.py /Data/ 100 900 10

+The Data folder contains two example argon_xx.xyz files.
+These can be used in Ovito to see how the atoms move in the program.